paloukari/python-docker-remote-debugging/README.md

 1. Install the Python Remote Debugger library
-> Note: 3.0.0 is the only version currently working at the moment
+    > Note: 3.0.0 is the only version working at the moment

     `pip install ptvsd==3.0.0`